Hierarchical Navigation

 Rebuild Hierarchy

 After your data is indexed, run the final command for rebuilding the hierarchy.
 It’s a simple endpoint in the postman collection.
+This lets HawkSearch understand the hierarchical values given in the indexing process and asscoiates items to the defined categories.

 Retrieve Hierarchy